 Main picture: This is the oldest extant photograph of the mouth of Shark River with Hobie Beach on the tight

-Of all the artefacts that Port Elizabeth has unconscionably lost, perhaps this rates as the worst.
+Of all the historical buildings that Port Elizabeth has unconscionably lost, this one perhaps rates as the most significant.
 On the threshold of the arrival of the 1820 Settlers, a Dutch immigrant by the name of Frederick Korsten, had made his mark prior to the establishment of Port Elizabeth.
-Perhaps for this reason alone, aside from any architectural merits of the buildings, these artefacts deserved to have been preserved for posterity.
+Perhaps for this reason alone, aside from any architectural merits of the buildings, these deserved to have been preserved for posterity.

 This blog comprises two sections.
-Firstly it briefly sketches the journey undertaken by Korsten to arrive at Algoa Bay and what Korsten did whilst in Port Elizabeth.
-In the second section, it provides an account by the final tenant of this property, who will provide an insight into the treasures hidden therein.
-Finally the real reason for its reprehensible destruction will be exposed.
+Firstly it briefly sketches the journey undertaken by Korsten to arrive at Algoa Bay and what he did whilest in Port Elizabeth.
+In the second section, it provides an account by the final tenant of this property.
+He gives an insight into the treasures that were hidden therein.
+Finally the real reason for its reprehensible destruction are revealed.

 Main picture: Cradock Place